 Seven Apps Every Foodie Traveler Needs

 Don’t you just hate traveling to a new city and not knowing where to eat?
 Hell, sometimes I run out of ideas in my own town.
 And as much as I use TripAdvisor to get ideas here and there, I really like tapping into what locals eat, places my own friends recommend and expert suggestions.
-Personally, I find TripAdvisor to be a little too streamlined and sometimes feels like a popularity contest.
-So without further ado, here’s a short list of apps for foodie travelers I’ve used to help make my culinary explorations a little easier:
+Or how about keeping track of the places you already love and the ones you want to try?
+For all that, here’s a short list of apps for foodie travelers that I’ve personally used to help make my culinary explorations a little easier:

 the PAO app